 We use a range of temporary accommodation across York for homeless people or those at risk of becoming homeless.
 Some is owned and managed by us, some is run by voluntary organisations, charities or the private sector.
 The accommodation we find you depends on your circumstances and what's available at the time.

-Access to all temporary accommodation is through a referral from our Housing Options team, or the Salvation Army drop-in centre at Peasholme Centre, 4 Fishergate, York YO10 4FH, open Monday to Friday from 10am to midday - this is a specialist service for single people 18+.
+Access to all temporary accommodation is through a referral from our Housing Options team, or the Salvation Army drop-in centre, the Peasholme Centre (open Monday to Friday from 10am to midday); this is a specialist service for single people 18+.

 Single Access Point

 York operates a Single Access Point (SAP) for the majority of supported housing and 'floating support' in the city.
 Referrals should be made on a Single Access Point referral form and returned to SAP@york.gcsx.gov.uk.
 Please be aware all referrals are subject to a risk assessment and should have a connection to York.

 No Second Night Out (NSNO)